JetBrains/intellij-sdk-docs/topics/basics/run_configurations/run_configuration_execution.md

 The standard execution of a run action goes through the following steps:

-* The user selects a *run configuration* (for example, by choosing one from the run configurations combobox) and an *executor*  (for example, by pressing a toolbar button created by the executor).
+* The user selects a *run configuration* (for example, by choosing one from the run configurations combo box) and an *executor*  (for example, by pressing a toolbar button created by the executor).
 * The *program runner* that will actually execute the process is selected by polling all registered program runners and asking whether they can run the specified run profile with the specified executor ID.
 * The [`ExecutionEnvironment`](upsource:///platform/execution/src/com/intellij/execution/runners/ExecutionEnvironment.java) object is created.
   This object aggregates all the settings required to execute the process and the selected [`ProgramRunner`](upsource:///platform/execution/src/com/intellij/execution/runners/ProgramRunner.java).